Sign up to our Newsletter

 If you’re interested in advocating for people’s rights and freedoms, read on to learn more about the best schools for constitutional law.

-While all of these traits are fundamental to practicing law, they begin with a supportive, resource-rich, and high-quality learning environment.
+What makes a good lawyer?
+Strong people skills?
+Excellent critical thinking?
+Good judgment?
+While these traits are fundamental to practicing law, they begin with a supportive, resource-rich, and high-quality learning environment.
 The law school you choose will directly influence the type of lawyer you become.

 Top 10 Constitutional Law Schools

-Unfortunately, knowing the specialty you want to pursue won’t narrow down your law school options.
+Unfortunately, knowing the specialty you want to pursue won’t narrow your law school options.
 Almost every accredited law school in the nation offers a constitutional law program!

-1. Harvard University
+1. Harvard Law School

 Aside from just learning from the best, students at Harvard consistently engage in intellectual debate to grapple with questions regarding the validity and fairness of the death penalty, what constitutes equality, and much more!

-2. Yale University
+2. Yale Law School

-Yale has a low acceptance rate of 4.35%, but these lucky few students are given access to some of the best resources the nation has to offer and are highly sought after post-graduation.
+Yale has a low acceptance rate of 5.25%, but these lucky few students are given access to some of the best resources the nation has to offer and are highly sought after post-graduation.

 Yale is known as the center for scholarship in constitutional law.
-It offers students an exhaustive list of constitution law courses and a variety of legal clinics to begin getting their feet wet and working with real clients!
+It offers students an exhaustive list of constitutional law courses and a variety of legal clinics to begin getting their feet wet and working with real clients!

-3. Columbia University
+3. Columbia Law School

-One of their most unique experiential learning opportunities includes the Knight First Amendment Institute which defends the freedom of speech in the digital age.
+One of their most unique experiential learning opportunities includes the Knight First Amendment Institute, which defends the freedom of speech in the digital age.

-4. University of Chicago
+4. University of Chicago Law School

-5. New York University
+5. New York University School of Law

-For those interested in constitutional law specifically, though, this school boasts of its leading Constitutional, Civil Rights, and Democracy program that features some of the most distinguished faculty in the world!
+For those interested in constitutional law specifically, though, this school boasts its leading Constitutional, Civil Rights, and Democracy program that features some of the most distinguished faculty in the world!

 Some of these faculty members have been involved in prominent discussions surrounding same-sex marriage and executive power after 9/11.